Three thick chocolate brownie layers, sandwich between a Biscoff cookie butter buttercream and finished with Biscoff drip and Lotus Biscoff cookies.

 - To do the drip:

-Carefully melt down the Biscoff spread in the microwave for 15 seconds until drippable, but not really runny!
-Then drip down the sides of the cake, I like to put it in a small piping bag with the end snipped off, then start at the edge of the cake and carefully drip down the side, applying different amounts of pressure to the piping bag to create bigger and smaller drips, then fill in the centre after the drips are done, smoothing with a small palette knife going from the outside, working inwards.
+Carefully melt down the Biscoff spread in the microwave for 15-20 seconds until drippable, but not really runny!
+Pour into a piping bag and once full snip a small hole at the end.
+Start at the edge of the cake and carefully drip down the side, applying different amounts of pressure to the piping bag to create bigger and smaller drips, then fill in the centre after the drips are done, smoothing with a small palette knife going from the outside, working inwards.

 Set the cake in the fridge again for 10-15 minutes.